{{selectedAlertBand.alertDescription}}

 What is Get River Positive?

-Water is the most precious resource for life on the planet – and that’s why we work every day to Love Every Drop.
+Water is the most precious resource for life on the planet.
+That’s why we work every day to Love Every Drop.
 Including rivers.

-Our rivers are the lifeblood of our communities and keeping them healthy means we’re protecting the environment, allowing wildlife to flourish, and providing important opportunities for recreation and the wellbeing of our customers.
-We know that we need to do our part to safeguard and enhance water quality in our watercourses, but that we also need to give people the right information and be transparent about our role in keeping rivers clean.
+Our rivers are the lifeblood of our communities and keeping them healthy means we’re protecting the environment.
+Allowing wildlife to flourish, and providing important opportunities for recreation and the wellbeing of our customers.
+We know that we need to do our part to safeguard and enhance water quality in our watercourses.
+We also need to give people the right information and be transparent about our role in keeping rivers clean.

-We share the ambitions of our customers, and their expectation that our rivers should be beautiful places, rich in nature, which is why Anglian Water, and Severn Trent, has signed up to five key commitments which form the Get River Positive plan.
-We are absolutely committed to putting in the work on our end, and bringing the right people together, to get our rivers into shape.
+We share the ambitions of our customers, and their expectation that our rivers should be beautiful places, rich in nature.
+That's why Anglian Water, and Severn Trent, has signed up to five key commitments which form the Get River Positive plan.
+We're absolutely committed to putting in the work on our end.
+Bringing the right people together, to get our rivers into shape.

 The partnership has committed to: